grafana/grafana-infinity-datasource/docs/sources/references/display-options/node-graph.md

 From v0.8.0, we have out of the box support for node graph.
 Prior to v0.8.0, you can use "Table" format to create node graph with limited options.

-Irrespective of the version, you need two queries to form a Node graph visualization.
+Regardless of the version, you need two queries to form a Node graph visualization.

 1. First query which lists the nodes.
 Should have mandatory `id` and `title` field.
 This also can have additional `arc__*` fields to specify the arcs value for the node.
 2. Second query which list the edges (relations).
 Should have three mandatory fields namely `id`, `source` and `target`